 In this video, we’re going to see how to apply trigonometry, or more specifically the

 tangent ratio, to calculate the angle between a line and the 𝑥-axis of a coordinate

 First of all, just a very quick reminder of what the tangent ratio is.
-So we have here a diagram
+So we have here a

+labelled as 𝜃.
 I’ve labelled the three sides with their names — hypotenuse, opposite,

-and adjacent — according to their position in relation to the angle 𝜃.
+and adjacent — according to their position in relation to that angle 𝜃.
 The tangent

 ratio for this angle 𝜃, remember, is the ratio of the opposite and the adjacent sides.

 So it’s defined as the opposite divided by the adjacent.

 We can also write down this relationship in terms of the inverse tangent function.
 So we

-have that theta is equal to tan inverse of opposite divided by adjacent.
+have that 𝜃 is equal to tan inverse of opposite divided by adjacent.
 And what this

 means is if I know what the value of this ratio is, then I can work backwards using the

 inverse tan function in order to find the value of this angle 𝜃.
 So in this video, we’re

 gonna see how to apply the tangent ratio in order to calculate

 So here is our first question.
-We’re given a sketch of a coordinate grid, and we have a
+We’re given a sketch of a coordinate grid.
+And we have a

 line segment here joining the point one, zero

 made between this line segment and the 𝑥-axis.